EndilaNovitaSari/EndilaNovitaSari/README.md

 - 👋 Hi, I’m @EndilaNovitaSari
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Python and SQL
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me @endilanovitasari22@gmail.com